Advanced Metering Infrastructure

 What is this legislation that I keep hearing about?

 Following California’s historic drought (2014-2017), Governor Jerry Brown and the State Water Resources Control Board (SWRCB) put in place permanent water use restrictions and other policies to make conservation a way of life in the state.
 Senate Bill 606 and Assembly Bill 1668, both signed into law by Governor Brown, define urban efficiency standards for both indoor and outdoor use and address the need to minimize water loss through leaks.
-Beginning in 2022, these laws will set initial indoor consumption at 55 gallons per capita per day, gradually dropping to 50 gallons per capita per day by 2030.
-Enforcement will begin in 2025.
+Enforcement by the state will begin in 2025.
 Additional guidance and policies are being developed by the SWRCB in advance of enforcement which will begin in 2025.
 We will provide more information as it becomes available.

 Why do we need to keep conserving water when we aren’t in a drought?